Faculty of Medicine, Damascus University: University hospitals and educational facilities

-Al Assad University Hospital in Damascus, is one of the largest teaching hospitals in Syria, with 645 beds.
+National University Hospital in Damascus, is one of the largest teaching hospitals in Syria, with 645 beds.
 It was founded in 1988 and is run by the Ministry of Higher Education.
 The hospital is affiliated with Damascus University.
 The hospital includes all internal specialties (cardiac, neurological, gastrointestinal kidney..) and most of the surgical specialties (general, endoscopic, vascular, cardiac, neurosurgery, urosurgery), in addition to kidney transplant unit.
 There is a large division for physiotherapy that covers all the requirements of this therapy.

 Medical School Library

 The Faculty of Medicine Library has 2 stories.
-It provides spacious tables and study areas, the upper floor was equipped with computers in 2010 during the establishment of the electronic medical library; the project was not launched, and the upper story remained closed.
+It provides tables and study areas, the upper floor was equipped with computers in 2010 during the establishment of the electronic medical library; the project was not launched, and the upper story remained closed.

 Many Book-stands offering Arabic, English and French medical journals are present on the periphery of the library.

-The librarians' office contains numerous textbooks of clinical and sub-clinical sciences available for students to borrow.
+The librarians' office contains textbooks of clinical and sub-clinical sciences available for students to borrow.

 Laboratories and auditoriums

 The Faculty of Medicine at Damascus University has 3 main buildings; the Dean's/Administration Building, the Laboratory building and the auditorium building.The main labs are the Physiology lab, Pharmacology lab, Biology and cellular science lab, Embryology lab, Genetics labs, Parasitology and Microbiology labs, Forensic Medicine lab and the Pathology lab.
 Labs are equipped with Microscopes and teaching amenities.

-The Auditorium Building has 3 stories, each containing a large auditorium that can accommodate a large number of students, estimated number of occupancy capacity is around 1000, these auditoriums serve mainly for teaching rounds and seminars.
+The Auditorium Building has 3 stories, each containing a large auditorium that can accommodate a number of students, estimated number of occupancy capacity is around 1000, these auditoriums serve mainly for teaching rounds and seminars.
 The "New Auditorium" is in the Dean's building and serves as the main place for conferences and also occasionally utilized for written exams and seminars.